Freeport East (Felixstowe and Harwich)

 Location

-The 32-hectare tax site at Freeport East Felixstowe is strategically located on the UK’s East Coast with easy access to the major ports in Northwest Europe and is directly connected to the world’s major shipping lanes.
-It sits at the point most closely located to the EU and UK markets.
+The 32-hectare tax site at Freeport East Felixstowe is strategically located on the UK’s East Coast, offering easy access to Northwest Europe’s major ports and a direct connection to the world’s major shipping lanes.

-Freeport East Harwich is a fully consented 122 hectare project which offers an ideal location for the development of an innovative green energy hub given its proximity to the offshore and floating wind farms of the North Sea.
+Freeport East Harwich is a fully consented 122 hectare project.
+It offers an ideal location for the development of an innovative green energy hub given its proximity to the offshore and floating wind farms of the North Sea.
 The existing infrastructure and expertise from the ports make Freeport East Harwich well-equipped to build the UK’s reputation as a leader in renewables.

 Gateway 14 is poised to be the largest logistics and business park in East Anglia at 156 acres.
 The landmark development is strategically located in a prime position along the main corridor to the UK’s midlands via the A14, perfectly situated for logistics and manufacturing.